bo-zhang-cs/GAIC-Pytorch/README.md

 # GAIC-PyTorch
-This is a PyTorch implementation of [Grid Anchor based Image Cropping: A New Benchmark and An Efficient Model](https://arxiv.org/pdf/1909.08989.pdf?ref=https://githubhelp.com), which is the journal version and extension of [Reliable and Efficient Image Cropping: A Grid Anchor based Approach](https://arxiv.org/pdf/1904.04441.pdf).
+This is an unofficial PyTorch implementation of [Grid Anchor based Image Cropping: A New Benchmark and An Efficient Model](https://arxiv.org/pdf/1909.08989.pdf?ref=https://githubhelp.com), which is the journal version and extension of [Reliable and Efficient Image Cropping: A Grid Anchor based Approach](https://arxiv.org/pdf/1904.04441.pdf).
 We provide demo code to produce the best cropping results with different aspect ratios (1:1, 4:3, and 16:9) for arbitrary test images.
 Moreover, this code is also able to generate crops with arbitrary specified aspect ratios.